hbc/Intro-to-R-QMB/lessons/01_introR-R-and-RStudio.md

 ## Viewing your working directory

-Before we odo anything else, let's check to see what our current working directory is by typing into the console:
+Before we do anything else, let's check to see what our current working directory is by typing into the console:

 `getwd()`